run-ai/docs/docs/Administrator/Cluster-Setup/cluster-install.md

 sudo sh get-docker.sh
 ```

+!!!
+Note
+    At this point in time, Kuberentes does not support the latest Docker version 20.

 ### Step 1.3: Install NVIDIA Docker

 To install NVIDIA Docker on Debian-based distributions (such as Ubuntu), run the following: